Jagmeet Singh: Leading from outside Parliament (2017–2019)

 In a December 2017 interview with Bloomberg, Singh explained that he would not rule out working with the Conservatives to topple a federal government led by Trudeau if the NDP held the balance of power in a minority parliament.

 In February 2018, Singh suspended Saskatchewan MP Erin Weir from the NDP caucus although no direct complaints had been made against him.
 Singh had 220 emails sent out to women connected with the NDP, as well as appearing on television soliciting complaints against Weir, which ended up receiving 15 complaints of which 11 were dismissed as trivial.
 Weir was formally expelled from caucus on May 3, 2018, based upon the outcome of the sexual harassment investigation which stated Weir's conduct was described by an investigator as “on the low-end of the scale,” and which would not normally be understood as “sexual harassment.”
 It was alleged he argued excessively over carbon levies with a staffer of then party leader Tom Mulcair's during a NDP convention and also he stood too close when speaking to people.
 In May 2018, a group of 67 former NDP MPs and MLAs from Saskatchewan sent Singh a letter in support of Weir and calling for his reinstatement as an NDP MP.
 On September 6, 2018, Singh rejected Weir's request to rejoin the NDP during a meeting in June, despite Weir stating that he had worked with a personal trainer to understand the issues of the complaint.

-After the May 2019 by-election defeat in Kitimat, Singh flip-flopped the NDP's position on environmental and energy policy.

 2019 Burnaby South by-election

 On August 8, 2018, Singh announced he would be running in a by-election to replace Kennedy Stewart as the Member of Parliament for Burnaby South.
 Stewart had resigned in order to make an ultimately successful bid for Mayor of Vancouver.
-Singh relocated to Burnaby for the election and won on February 25, 2019, with 38.9 per cent of the vote.
+Singh relocated to Burnaby for the election and won on February 25, 2019, with 38.9 percent of the vote.

 2019 federal election

 On October 21, 2019, Singh was re-elected to the Burnaby South riding.
 The NDP won 24 seats, down from 44 seats at the 2015 election.
 However, the incumbent Trudeau Liberal government failed to retain its majority, allowing the NDP to share the balance of power in Parliament.
 It was the lowest seat count for the NDP since 2004, and the party was passed by the Bloc Québécois as the third-largest parliamentary party.
 The NDP lost all but one of its seats in Quebec, where it was suggested that Singh's Sikhism may have been negatively received by voters in the context of the Quebec ban on religious symbols.

+During the election a man in Montreal, Quebec, told Singh to cut off his turban to look more Canadian during a campaign stop.
+Singh replied that Canadians "look like all sorts of people" before walking off.